Varroa mite detections in Queensland

 On 19 February 2024, a single varroa mite (Varroa jacobsoni) was found in a sentinel beehive at the Port of Brisbane.

-Asian honey bees are the natural host for Varroa jacobsoni.
+Asian honey bees are the natural host for V. jacobsoni.

-There has been no evidence to suggest Varroa jacobsoni or Asian honey bee has established at the Port of Brisbane.
+There is no evidence to suggest V. jacobsoni or Asian honey bee has established at the Port of Brisbane.